 29 – UK colour TV licence goes up £6 to £18.

 04 – Edward Heath resigns as Tory party leader.

 04 – Louis Jordan, performer of jive classics Five Guys Named Moe and Let The Good Times Roll, dies.

-11 – Margaret Hilda Thatcher, wife of a wealthy businessman and mother of twins, becomes the first woman leader of a British Political party at the age of 49.
-Her victory over four male rivals in the fight to succeed Edward Heath in the Conservative leadership is overwhelming.
+11 – Margaret Hilda Thatcher, wife of a wealthy businessman and mother of twins, becomes the first woman leader of a British Political party at 49.
+Her victory over four male rivals to succeed Edward Heath in the Conservative leadership is overwhelming.

 13 – Turkish Cypriots declare the northern part of the island independent.